- Explain the distribution of income, and analyze the sources of income inequality in a market economy

 |Year||Lowest Quintile||Second Quintile||Third Quintile||Fourth Quintile||Highest Quintile||Top 5%|

 It can also be useful to divide the income distribution in ways other than quintiles; for example, into tenths or even into percentiles (that is, hundredths).
 A more detailed breakdown can provide additional insights.
-For example, the last column of Table 15.5 shows the income received by the top 5% percent of the income distribution.
-Between 1980 and 2013, the share of income going to the top 5% increased by 5.7 percentage points (from 16.5% in 1980 to 22.2% in 2013).
-From 1980 to 2013 the share of income going to the top quintile increased by 7.0 percentage points (from 44.1% in 1980 to 51% in 2013).
-Thus, the top 20% of householders (the fifth quintile) received over half (51%) of all the income in the United States in 2013.
+For example, the last column of Table 15.5 shows the income received by the top 5% of the income distribution.
+Between 1980 and 2020, the share of income going to the top 5% increased by 6.5 percentage points (from 16.5% in 1980 to 23.0% in 2020).
+From 1980 to 2020 the share of income going to the top quintile increased by 8.1 percentage points (from 44.1% in 1980 to 52.2% in 2013).
+Thus, the top 20% of householders (the fifth quintile) received over half (51%) of all the income in the United States in 2020.

 We can present the data on income inequality in various ways.
 For example, you could draw a bar graph that showed the share of income going to each fifth of the income distribution.
 Figure 15.8 presents an alternative way of showing inequality data in a Lorenz curve.
 This curve shows the cumulative share of population on the horizontal axis and the cumulative percentage of total income received on the vertical axis.

-The trick in graphing a Lorenz curve is that you must change the shares of income for each specific quintile, which we show in the first column of numbers in Table 15.6, into cumulative income, which we show in the second column of numbers.
+The trick in graphing a Lorenz curve is that you must change the shares of income for each specific quintile, which we show in the first and third columns of numbers in Table 15.6, into cumulative income, which we show in the second and fourth columns of numbers.
 For example, the bottom 40% of the cumulative income distribution will be the sum of the first and second quintiles; the bottom 60% of the cumulative income distribution will be the sum of the first, second, and third quintiles, and so on.
 The final entry in the cumulative income column needs to be 100%, because by definition, 100% of the population receives 100% of the income.

 In a Lorenz curve diagram, a more unequal distribution of income will loop farther down and away from the 45-degree line, while a more equal distribution of income will move the line closer to the 45-degree line.
-Figure 15.8 illustrates the greater inequality of the U.S. income distribution between 1980 and 2013 because the Lorenz curve for 2013 is farther from the 45-degree line than for 1980.
+Figure 15.8 illustrates the greater inequality of the U.S. income distribution between 1980 and 2020 because the Lorenz curve for 2020 is farther from the 45-degree line than the Lorenz curve for 1980.
 The Lorenz curve is a useful way of presenting the quintile data that provides an image of all the quintile data at once.
 The next Clear It Up feature shows how income inequality differs in various countries compared to the United States.

 How does economic inequality vary around the world?

 The U.S. economy has a relatively high degree of income inequality by global standards.
-As Table 15.7 shows, based on a variety of national surveys for a selection of years in the last five years of the 2000s (with the exception of Germany, and adjusted to make the measures more comparable), the U.S. economy has greater inequality than Germany (along with most Western European countries).
+As Table 15.7 shows, based on a variety of national surveys for a selection of years in the second decade of this century, the U.S. economy has greater inequality than Germany (along with most Western European countries).
 The region of the world with the highest level of income inequality is Latin America, illustrated in the numbers for Brazil and Mexico.
-The level of inequality in the United States is lower than in some of the low-income countries of the world, like China and Nigeria, or some middle-income countries like the Russian Federation.
-However, not all poor countries have highly unequal income distributions.
-India provides a counterexample.
+The level of inequality in the United States is higher than in some of the low-income countries of the world, like India and Nigeria, as well as in some middle-income countries, like China and Russia.

 |Country||Survey Year||First Quintile||Second Quintile||Third Quintile||Fourth Quintile||Fifth Quintile|